peterzimon/pico-lib/mcp48x2/README.md

 dac.init(spi0, 7, 4, 5);
 ```

+where the parameters are: spi port, CS, SCK, SDI (or TX) respectively.

 4. Write value to the DAC.
 If you use the default config then 12bits pretty much
 match the output voltage in mV.